|Date of Birth||18 October 1987, San Luis Obispo, California, USA|

 |Height||5' 8" (1.73 m)|

 Mini Bio (1)

 After appearing on-stage in "Peter Pan", "Auntie Mame", "Little Shop of Horrors" and "The Music Man", guest parts quickly followed on television series, including Firefly (2002), ER (1994), CSI: Miami (2002), NCIS (2003), and The Guardian (2001).
 After guest-starring in several episodes of Summerland (2004), Zac joined the regular cast as girl-crazy Cameron Bale.
-He also starred in several pilots, such as The Big Wide World of Carl Laemke (2003) and Triple Play (2004), and played an autistic child in the television movie Miracle Run (2004), alongside Mary-Louise Parker and Aidan Quinn.
-He graduated Arroyo Grande High School in June 2006.
+He also starred in several pilots, such as The Big Wide World of Carl Laemke (2003) and Triple Play (1989), and played an autistic child in the television movie Miracle Run (2004), alongside Mary-Louise Parker and Aidan Quinn.
+He graduated from Arroyo Grande High School in June 2006.